hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/2-Log in and switch users in multiuser targets.md

 ### Examples:

-the user only can use "apt" and "rm" command:
+this user only can use "apt" and "rm" command with sudo:

 ```bash
 hamid ALL=(ALL:ALL) /use/bin/apt,/usr/bin/rm